-The Galileo Project is Europe’s initiative for a state-of-the-art global satellite navigation system, providing a highly accurate, guaranteed global positioning service under civilian control.
+The Galileo programme is Europe’s initiative for a state-of-the-art global satellite navigation system, providing a highly accurate, guaranteed global positioning service under civilian control.
 The fully deployed system will consist of 30 satellites and the associated ground infrastructure.

 Galileo will be inter-operable with GPS and GLONASS, the two other global satellite navigation systems consisting of:

-- A constellation of 30 satellites in Medium-Earth Orbit (MEO)
+- a constellation of 30 satellites in Medium-Earth Orbit (MEO)

 - 30-40 sensor stations

-- 3 control centers
+- 3 control centres

 - 9 Mission Uplink stations